 From this book, I learned something incredible: if I share with you, I think it will answer the question of how to stop overthinking.
 And you’d be able to overcome your overthinking problem.
 Let’s see what I’ve learned.

 1) Try it and see what happens

-The reason we overthink most of the time is because there are multiple options piled down in front of us, and we are unable to choose one.
+The reason we overthink most of the time is that there are multiple options piled down in front of us, and we are unable to choose one.
 Why can’t we choose?
 Because we attach a storyline to the outcome of each choice.
 We can’t decide what we want.
 So, to overcome this problem, all you have to do is pick one from any and try it and see what happens!
 Don’t overthink just let it go.
 Also, don’t make any assumptions because there’s never a certainty that what you think would definitely happen.

-Life is unexpected, full of challenges.
+Life is unexpected, and full of challenges.
 We never know where our one decision would lead us.
 All we can do is try and see what happens.
 And accept whatever might come.

 2) Kill the perfectionist boy